-Company liquidations may be expressed as the percentage of active companies, as this takes into account changes over time in the underlying population.
+Company liquidations may be expressed as a percentage of active companies, as this takes into account changes over time in the underlying population.
 As liquidation is a final procedure, meaning there is no risk of double counting companies, creditors' voluntary liquidations following administration are included in the total liquidation rate.

-Figure 5: Company liquidation rate in England and Wales (rolling 12-month rates)
+Figure 5: Company liquidation rate in England and Wales